pajzo/Betalingsservice/README.md

 # Betalingsservice

-Methods to parse and write file for Betalingsservice
+Methods to parse and write files for Betalingsservice

 ## Parse